Making a Mural in Burundi

 I created the mural on a long sheet of paper in my western MA studio.
 Deogratias Niyizonkiza, the founder of VHW, shared photos with me that he had taken of the villagers hoeing, carrying rocks, bricks, etc. I drew figures based on those photos and designed a panoramic setting for them, incorporating actual features such as distinctive hills and Lake Tanganyika.
 The early clinic (today expanded into a full service hospital) is represented schematically (in the upper middle right of the mural); and five sections reveal the health care going on inside.

-The site VHW chose for the mural was the interior wall of a vast, light-filled community center.
-It serves as a Nutritional Training Center.
+The site VHW chose for the mural was the interior wall of a vast, light-filled community center, primarily used for nutritional education.
 It is also used for celebrations and lectures, as well as for music, dance and story-telling performances.
 On certain days of the week, you can hear traditional drumming practice outside.